Srđan Drašković: Club career

 Born in Kraljevo, Drašković started playing football in the local academy Bubamara, after which moved to youth categories of Čukarički.
 Finally he joined BASK, making a single appearance in the 2009–10 Serbian League Belgrade campaign.
 Next he moved to the Dunav Zone League side Zvižd, where he stayed between 2010 and 2011.
 Later he played with Srem and Bane until 2014, when returned to Zvižd.
 During the second spell with the club, Drašković also captaining team in 2015.
 At the beginning of 2016, Drašković moved to Šumadija 1903, where he spent the rest of the 2015–15 season in the Serbian League West.
 In summer 2016, Drašković moved to the Maltese side Victoria Wanderers, where he affirmed as a goal poacher in the 2016–17 Maltese FA Trophy, scoring a twice in the third round 5–0 victory over Mġarr United.
-In summer 2017, Drašković signed with Serbian First League club ČSK Čelarevo.
-Following the end of 2017–18 season and relegation in the Serbian League Vojvodina.
+In summer 2017, Drašković signed with Serbian First League club ČSK Čelarevo, playing in the 2017–18 season until relegation to the Serbian League Vojvodina.